On the Beilinson-Bloch conjecture over function fields: The Beilinson--Bloch conjecture over function fields

-\begin{prop} Let $f: X \to U$ be a smooth projective morphism, and $N / K$ be a finite field extension.
-Let $V$ be a smooth curve over the constant field $L$ of $N$, with function field $k(V) \cong N$, and $g: V \to U$ a map inducing the extension $N / K$ on function fields, such that $g$ factors as a composition of universal homeomorphisms and finite Galois covers.
-If $B^i(X_V)$ holds, then $B^i(X)$, $BB^i(X_K)$, and $T^i(X_K)$ hold. \end{prop} \begin{proof} If $g$ is a universal homeomorphism, then $L = \F_q$ and $B^i(X_V)$ is equivalent to $B^i(X)$, so we may assume that $N / K$ and $g$ are finite Galois.
+We now want to apply Proposition \ref{propTateCriterion} and Corollary \ref{corBBCriterion} to constant varieties of abelian type over function fields. \begin{prop} Assume that $C$ is affine.
+Let $f: X \to C$ be a smooth projective morphism, and $N / K$ be a finite field extension.
+Let $D$ be a smooth curve over the constant field $L$ of $N$, with function field $k(D) \cong N$, and $g: D \to C$ a map inducing the extension $N / K$ on function fields, such that $g$ factors as a composition of universal homeomorphisms and finite Galois covers.
+If $B^i(X_D)$ holds (where $X_D$ is considered as a scheme over $L$), then $B^i(X)$, $BB^i(X_K)$, and $T^i(X_K)$ hold. \end{prop} \begin{proof} If $g$ is a universal homeomorphism, then $L = k$ and $B^i(X_D)$ is equivalent to $B^i(X)$, so we may assume that $N / K$ and $g$ are finite Galois.
 We consider the diagram